-Advertising program
+Advertising Program

 Any comprehensive communications program for Israel's cause would have to include advertising as a key component.
 Ads have some inherent advantages.
 For example, they assure control of the editorial content of messages, thus allowing no distortion.
 Also, they can be placed in major publications in a way to guarantee high visibility across the nation.

-Our continuing campaign should include: substantive, factual pieces dealing head-on with controversial issues; ads supporting and publicizing other specific segments of the communications program, such as the Crossroads exhibit or Pioneer Caravan; still others of a more general nature that strengthen personal identification with Īsrael.
+Our continuing campaign should include: substantive, factual pieces dealing head-on with controversial issues; ads supporting and publicizing other specific segments of the communications program, such as the Crossroads exhibit or Pioneer Caravan; still others of a more general nature that strengthen personal identification with Israel.
 The following, we believe, are important considerations:

-- Media selected shoul provide a high level of continuing exposure to key target groups. - Issue advertisements explaining Israel's points of view should start as soon as possible. - Media selected should, wherever possible, provide crisis response capability e-permitting last-minute placement or change of ads. - Fast-close, high-frequency media should be suitable for reaching multiple targets.
+- .
+Media selected should provide a high level of continuing exposure to key target groups. - .
+Issue advertisements explaining Israel's points of view should start as soon as possible. - .
+Media selected should, wherever possible, provide crisis response capability -- permitting lastminute placement or change of ads. - .
+Fast-close, high-frequency media should be suitable for reaching multiple targets. - .
+Full U.S. coverage of influentials, with some concentration in power centers, is needed.